 A Versatile Gin or Two

-From there, you can explore gin to your heart's content.
-Every bottle is different and you can really customize your bar with a fascinating array of the botanicals offered in today's gin market.
+- From there, explore the gin's versatility.
+Every brand is different, and you can customize your bar with a fascinating array of botanicals.

 Tequilas for Margaritas